thayton/thayton.github.io/_drafts/scraping-with-casperjs.md

 ![Pager Image](/assets/scraping-with-casperjs/pager.png)

 Note that the page we are currently on has it's link disabled.
 In the image above, it's the page 2 link.
-If we inspect this link, we see that it uses the CSS class `navigation-link-disabled`:
+If we inspect this link, we see that it's a list element with the CSS class `navigation-link-disabled`:

 ![Pager CSS Image](/assets/scraping-with-casperjs/pager_css.png)

-This means we can write a `getSelectedPage()` function to return the currently selected page by finding the link with the `navigation-link-disabled` class and returning its value as an integer.
+This means that we can write a `getSelectedPage()` function to find the currently selected page using the class selector `li[class="navigation-link-disabled"]` and then returning that list element's value as an integer.

 {% highlight javascript %}
 // Return the current page by looking for the disabled page number link in the pager